-The Rami Levy Shivuk Hashikma Group holds the rights to and operates 51 supermarket branches, as follows–Ha’oman, Rav-Chen, Achim Israel, Givat Shaul and Ramot in Jerusalem; Ayalon, Nesher, Zichron Ya’akov, Tiberias, Modi’in Shilat, Ma’ale Adumim, Binyamin Industrial Zone, Kastina, Beitar Illit, Pardess Hanna, Kiryat Chaim, Afula, Gush Etzion, Mehadrin Jerusalem in Givat Shaul, “Lev Ha’aretz” near Rosh Ha’ayin, Ashdod, Modi’in, Netanya, Be’er Sheva, Akko, Kadima, Nahariya, Kiryat Shmona, Carmiel, Kfar Sava, Petah Tikva, Netivot, Netanya North, Ashkelon, Yavne, Ra’anana, Bat Yam, Rehovot, Rishon Le’Zion, Big Be’er Sheva, Lod, Hadera, Eilat, the Mevasseret Shopping Mall, Beit Shemesh, Ramat Ha’Hayal in Tel Aviv, Holon, Haifa Azrieli, Ariel, Ateret, and Ashkelon North.
+The Rami Levy Shivuk Hashikma Group holds the rights to and operates 54 supermarket branches, as follows–Ha’oman, Rav-Chen, Achim Israel, Givat Shaul and Ramot in Jerusalem; Ayalon, Nesher, Zichron Ya’akov, Tiberias, Modi’in Shilat, Ma’ale Adumim, Binyamin Industrial Zone, Kastina, Beitar Illit, Pardess Hanna, Kiryat Chaim, Afula, Gush Etzion, Mehadrin Jerusalem in Givat Shaul, “Lev Ha’aretz” near Rosh Ha’ayin, Ashdod, Modi’in, Netanya, Be’er Sheva, Akko, Kadima, Nahariya, Kiryat Shmona, Carmiel, Kfar Sava, Petah Tikva, Netivot, Netanya North, Ashkelon, Yavne, Ra’anana, Bat Yam, Rehovot, Rishon Le’Zion, Big Be’er Sheva, Lod, Hadera, Eilat, the Mevasseret Shopping Mall, Beit Shemesh, Ramat Ha’Hayal in Tel Aviv, Holon, Haifa Azrieli, Ariel, Atarot, Ashkelon North, Ramle, and Kiryat Gat.

 Israel’s retail food sector is highly competitive.
-The Group competes with several large food marketing chains, as well as with regional and private food chains, neighborhood food stores, outdoor markets, and specialty shops.
-The ability of the Rami Levy Shivuk Hashikma Group to compete successfully in this dynamic market is based on the attractive prices it offers compared to those of large food chain discount stores, and its comparatively low operating costs.
+The Group competes with several large food marketing chains and regional and private food chains, neighborhood food stores, outdoor markets, and specialty shops.
+The ability of the Rami Levy Shivuk Hashikma Group to compete successfully in this dynamic market is based on the attractive prices it offers compared to those of large food chain discount stores and its comparatively low operating costs.

 Rami Levy Shivuk Hashikma operates in a competitive environment with price-driven consumers, but not only.
-In the retail market, consumers will forever look for low prices and promotions to save on weekly purchases, and this is true for all segments of the population.
-Rami Levy worked his way through this category as a revolutionary who brought the news of low prices and will continue to do so in a clear, sharp and uncompromising approach, thereby ensuring the status of the chain as Israel’s lowest-price chain.
+In the retail market, consumers will forever look for low prices and promotions to save on weekly purchases, which is valid for all population segments.
+Rami Levy worked his way through this category as a revolutionary who brought the idea of low prices and will continue to do so in a clear and uncompromising approach, ensuring the chain’s status as Israel’s lowest-price chain.

-Rami Levy has also launched its neighborhood chain – “Rami Levy in the Neighborhood” which serves the local community (and not only) of the area in which the branch is located.
-“Rami Levy in the Neighborhood” is more good news and is a direct and significant factor in reducing prices in neighborhoods which are known to be very expensive.
+Rami Levy has also launched its neighborhood chain – “Rami Levy in the Neighborhood,” which serves the local community (and not only) of the branch’s area.
+“Rami Levy in the Neighborhood” is more good news and is a direct and significant factor in reducing neighborhood store prices.

 The Company is a subsidiary of Rami Levy Shivuk Hashikma Ltd.–a private company founded in 1985 and owned by Adina and Rami Levy.
-The Levy family has been active in the field of retail marketing, offering wholesale prices to the public, since 1976.
+The Levy family has been active in retail marketing, offering wholesale prices to the public since 1976.

 Commitment to the Community

-The Shivuk Hashikma chain and its parent company–Rami Levy Shivuk Hashikma, continue a tradition of many years of aiding the needy, with NIS 7 million donated annually.
-During the Rosh Hashanah and Pesach holidays, the chain and its parent company distribute coupons to more than 5,000 families for purchases at its various branches.
-Furthermore, the chain is also involved in many other charitable activities aiding the community in many ways.
-Rami and Adina Levy, owners of the Company, feel very privileged in being able to help others in this way.
+The Shivuk Hashikma chain and its parent company–Rami Levy Shivuk Hashikma, continue a tradition of aiding the needy, with NIS 7 million donated annually.
+During the Rosh Hashanah and Pesach holidays, the chain and its parent company distribute coupons to over 5 thousand families for purchases at its various branches.
+Furthermore, the chain is also involved in many other charitable activities, aiding the community.
+Rami and Adina Levy, owners of the Company, feel very privileged in helping others in this way.

 CofaceBdi Combined risk index summary for October 2017 Deterioration in the Combined risk index of Israel’s economy * About 13.25% of the companies were rated in high and dangerous risk levels * Heading the weak and dangerous branches: Coffee shops and Transport services * Heading the strongest and secure branches: Pharmaceutical and cosmetics industry and […]